Tag: natural history

 Physics is often an intimidating subject because it encompasses so much – it is the foundation for how everything else works.
 Our understanding is advanced and growing, but not yet complete.
 There are still holes, and this is where the excitement lies – exploring the unmapped territories, standing on the shoulders of giants and seeing… Read more

-[One of 50 articles written and published for Demand Media in 2013] The common element to all science projects is the scientific method, which is composed of five steps: the research question, the hypothesis, the procedure, your results, and a conclusion.
-Whether you are examining rocks, studying animals or the behavior of people, these five… Read more
+The common element to all science projects is the scientific method, which is composed of five steps: the research question, the hypothesis, the procedure, your results, and a conclusion.
+Whether you are examining rocks, studying animals or the behavior of people, these five steps provide the framework for your interrogation of reality and how you… Read more

 Grenville Rocks